equinixmetal-archive/docs-packet-legacy/guides/02-devops/03-deploy-flynn-on-packet.md

 <!-- <meta>
 {
     "title": "Deploy Flynn on Packet",
-    "description": "How to install Flynn on Packet, and the basics of deploying your apps", "tag": ["Flynn"],
+    "description": "Installing Flynn on Packet, and the basics of deploying your apps", "tag": ["Flynn"],
     "seo-title": "Deploy Flynn on Bare Metal - Packet Technical Guides", "seo-description": "Deploy Flynn on Packet",